-Margin trading is an often-used opportunity for users on CEX.IO.
+Margin Trading on CEX.IOMargin trading is an often-used opportunity for users on CEX.IO.
 And with our simple interface, it is easy to use for beginners as well as for professional traders.
 On average, around 1,500 customers trade with leverage to their benefit monthly.
 Users enjoy margin trading for the following pairs:

 Margin Trading on CEX.IO: Why Use It?